A Visit to the Hacienda Buena Vista Coffee Plantation

 Next, you go into the corn processing area, which is – you guessed it – powered by water.
 The your guide will start the machinery, and you can watch the whole process of how they used to produce corn meal and prepare it for market.

-The admission fee for adults is $10.00, and $7.00 for children.
+The admission fee for adults is $12.00, and $9.00 for children/seniors.
 Either use their website to make reservation online (it is very easy!), or call for reservations.

-You can visit the Puerto Rico Conservation Trust web site for more information.
+You can visit the Puerto Rico Conservation Trust (Para la Naturaleza) web site and look for the TOURS section for the coffee plantation for more information.

 787-722-5882

-Take Road 52 to Ponce; exit on Road 10 north towards Adjuntas.
+Take Road 52 to Ponce; exit on Road 10 north towards Adjuntas, then get on RT 9 and then right onto RT 123.
 Hacienda Buena Vista is on RT 123 at K 16.8, about 7 miles from Ponce.